The River Plym Project

 The River Plym flows from Dartmoor, to Plymouth, and into the sea.
 By connecting with the people who live and work alongside the Plym, this project aims to encourage people to value and enjoy the nature on their doorstep, to create more space for wildlife and ultimately restore the river's health.

-This project looks to understand how local communities currently engage with the River Plym.
-We will be working with communities along the catchment of the river - from businesses, to homeowners, community groups and informal networks who connect with the river.
-We will raise awareness of what is so special about the River Plym, the problems it faces, and how people can get involved to take positive action to improve the health of the river.
+This 8-month project looked to understand how local communities currently engage with the River Plym.
+We worked with communities along the catchment of the river - from businesses, to homeowners, community groups and informal networks who connect with the river.
+We wanted to raise awareness of what is so special about the River Plym, the problems it faces, and how people can get involved to take positive action to improve the health of the river.

-The River Plym Project is a partnership project between Barbican Theatre Plymouth, Devon Wildlife Trust, and Plymouth Sound National Marine Park.
-The project is kindly funded by Esmée Fairbairn Foundation.
+The River Plym Project was a partnership project between Barbican Theatre Plymouth, Devon Wildlife Trust, and Plymouth Sound National Marine Park.
+The project was kindly funded by Esmée Fairbairn Foundation.

 Group of trees on peninsula leading out to sea with city in background